jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-Of course, it is also possible to dynamically style an element by passing a `Flow` of CSS styles into `inlineStyle`:
+Of course, it is also possible to dynamically style an element by passing a `Flow` of CSS styles to `inlineStyle`:
 ```kotlin
 render {
     val enabled = storeOf(true)